maximilianh/pubMunch/journalLists/README.txt

 Enter your email address and wait until your receive an email.

-Import the tab-sep file into Excel, replace the first column with title   publisher       urls    eIssn   pIssn
+Import the tab-sep file into Excel, replace the first row with title	publisher	urls	eIssn	pIssn

 save to a tab-sep file and replace the file highwire.tsv here (version from 2012)